Rhapsody in August: Critical response

 In America, the film was received poorly.
 For instance, many Americans criticized Gere's casting as a half-Japanese man.
 The film was further criticized for being overly-sentimental, and accusations arose that Kurosawa's film was anti-American.
 Critics of Japanese militarism at both the Tokyo Film Festival and Cannes Film Festival believed Rhapsody failed to contextualize the focus on the atomic bomb by addressing Japanese war crimes and the attack on Pearl Harbor.
 During the press conference at its premiere at Cannes, one journalist asked, "Why was the bomb dropped in the first place?"
-Kurosawa anticipated that his intentions may be misread, an effect Galbraith attributes to the broader conservative culture of the era as a reaction to the Japanese economic miracle, but denied any political motivations when conceiving of the film.
-Roger Ebert wrote that the film was viewed as a disappointment at Cannes.
+Kurosawa anticipated that his intentions may be misread, an effect Galbraith attributes to the broader conservative culture of the era as a reaction to the Japanese economic miracle, but the director denied any political motivations when conceiving of the film.
+The film critic Roger Ebert wrote that the film was viewed as a disappointment at Cannes.
 In a three out of four star review, he continued that it was not among Kurosawa's best films, but that it worked as a personal meditation on the effect of the atomic bomb.

-Vincent Canby of The New York Times argued that the film's message was targeted toward a Japanese audience rather than a Western audience, describing Kurosawa's message as being anti-war, but believed that Clark's apology was for the American bombing of Nagasaki, and that this should have been contextualized.
+Vincent Canby of The New York Times argued that the film's message was targeted toward a Japanese audience rather than a Western audience.
+He described Kurosawa's message as being anti-war, but believed that Clark's apology was for the American bombing of Nagasaki, and that this should have been contextualized.
 Kevin Thomas of The LA Times praised the film's focus on family via the exploration of nature and religious tradition, but both he and Desson Howe of The Washington Post specifically criticized Kurosawa's failure to mention Pearl Harbor despite the American relatives in the family being from Hawaii.
 Howe panned the film and considered it a misfire.
 A review in Deseret News praised the film for its sentimental tone and depiction of trauma.
 A four out of five star review in Empire magazine published in 2000 rejected accusations of the film being overly-sentimental, praising Gere's acting and the use of weather in the film.